Female Space Founders

 Flavia Tata Nardini — Fleet Space

-HQ: Adelaide, Australia
+HQ: Australia

 Category: Satellites / Earth Observation / Mining Tech